jsafrane/kubernetes/docs/proposals/volume-provisioning.md

 It is sensible to provision volumes only when an existing volume cannot satisfy a claim.
 This ensures that existing, already allocated resources are used before additional resources are allocated.
-In this regard, the existing logic need not change much when storage classes are added.
+In this regard, the existing logic need to be changed to look for available volume first and to provision a new volume only if no available matches the claim.
 The primary difference is that in the existing design, there is no way to parameterize provisioners or have more than one provisioner per cluster.
 Therefore, once we know that we have to provision a volume to satisfy a claim, we need to